 Retirement can be tempting at age 51.
 An employee can decide to do something different and still have enough time left to make a real career out of it.
 Retirement is still tempting at age 57, but many employees choose to ride out federal service until retiring sometime in their early 60s.

 Other Retirement Circumstances

+Employees become eligible for benefits within 30 days of their last day of employment depending on their years of service and their ages.
 At age 62, an employee must have at least five years of service.
 This increases to 20 years of service at age 60.